Mind Stuff — The Next Frontier in your Yoga Practice

 There are some different theories about how we get biophotons, one is through digestion processes — which might be connected to “light in food”.
 Another theory is that we absorb these biophotons from the sun through our skin, eyes/pineal gland, and from food we eat.

-If you live near the west coast (and other places) you can see biophotons in action… the phenomenon of bioluminescent waves — which we just had appear in April in May 2020 along the CA coastline this year.
+If you live near the west coast (and other places) you can see biophotons in action… the phenomenon of bioluminescent waves — which we just had appear in April and May 2020 along the CA coastline

 Certain types of plankton make the phosphorescence as a protection — when a predator comes around they use their light to scare them away.
 When they are tossed around in waves they also light up.
 The phosphorescents are BIOPHOTONS 🙂